Mount Isa Mine Early Infrastructure

-Mount Isa Mine Early Infrastructure is a heritage-listed group of mining infrastructure on the Mount Isa Mine Lease, Mount Isa (locality), City of Mount Isa, Queensland, Australia.
+Mount Isa Mine Early Infrastructure is a heritage-listed group of mining infrastructure on the Mount Isa Mine Lease, Mount Isa, City of Mount Isa, Queensland, Australia.
 They comprise the Lawlor Shaft & Winding Plant, the Urquhart Shaft and Headframe, the Mount Isa Mine Experimental Dam, and the Mount Isa Mine Power Station.
 They were built from 1924 to c.
 1963.
 They were added to the Queensland Heritage Register on 25 February 2005.

 History

 John Campbell Miles discovered the ores of Mount Isa as lead outcrops early in 1923.
 Such a late find on a mineral field closely prospected for nearly sixty years was probably due to the fact that most Queensland prospectors were looking for copper or gold and lead mining was an alien tradition.
 However, while the discovery was first acknowledged in 1923, it is not improbable that the Mount Isa deposits were long known and ignored.

 By the end of 1923, 118 leases had been pegged on the Mount Isa field and of these William Henry Corbould, formerly of the Mount Elliott Company at Selwyn, acquired 51 leases.
 In January 1924, Corbould's Mount Isa Mining Company was registered in New South Wales.
 Soon after two other companies were floated - Mount Isa Silver-Lead Proprietary and Mount Isa South, but by December 1925 both had been bought by Mount Isa Mines in a coup unprecedented in Australian mining - a single company held virtually the entire mineralised area of what promised to be a major field.

 Support for the new mining venture came from the Queensland Labor Government which gave the government geologist, EC Saint-Smith, permission to act as general manager at Mount Isa for six months to August 1924, and in September the Queensland Geological Survey undertook Australia's first aerial photographic survey for geological purposes over six square miles at Mount Isa.
 In October 1925 the Queensland Legislative Assembly passed the Duchess to Mount Isa Railway Act.

 During 1924 the Mount Isa Mines sank thirty-three shafts and realised that enormous capital would be required.
 William Corbould visited London regularly between 1924 and 1927 trying to raise capital.
 In June 1927 the Russo-Asiatic Consolidated Company chaired by Leslie Urquhart, took control of operation and development of Mount Isa.
 Corbould resigned but retained a non-voting seat as Honorary Advisory Director in London.